-- Creating a Shapefile takes some expertise in GIS, so we recommend consulting with your organization's GIS staff member before proceeding.
+- Creating a Shapefile takes some expertise in Geographic Information Systems (GIS), so we recommend consulting with your organization's GIS staff member before proceeding.
 If you are not sure how to proceed with creating a new shapefile, please contact us.

-- Updating the Shapefile for an entire Agency will change the area that reports can be made and service requests may not route appropriately.
+- Updating the Shapefile for an entire Agency will change the area where reports can be made and service requests may not route appropriately.
 Please use caution!

 - Select Geographies in the left-hand navigation

 - Click Choose File and select the ZIP file containing your Shapefile

 - Title Attribute: Add a title for the shapefile

 - Allow more than 10 features: Check to expand the number of features